Columbo meets his double – a fictional TV detective – when he investigates the murder of a successful producer in Fade in to Murder.

 Also of note

-Given Columbo likely has proof Fowler killed Clare very early on (i.e., the bullets), why does he continue the game?
+Given Columbo likely has proof Fowler killed Clare very early on (i.e., the bullets and fingerprints), why does he continue the game?
 Why is his catchphrase ‘just one more thing’ at all?

 In Fade in to Murder, Fowler even appears to draw Columbo to the facts of the murder pretty early on, but isn’t ‘allowed’ to confess for some time.

-This episode is also a good one for showing a key strategy used in the series: Columbo forms a phoney partnership with the killer each time.
+This episode is also a good one for reflecting a key strategy used in the series: Columbo’s phoney partnership with the killer.
 He invites them to speculate about the murder, explain and mislead him.
-Ultimately this is about giving them enough rope to hang themselves.
+Ultimately he gives them enough rope to hang themselves.

 Directed by Bernard L. Kowalski